YOGA THERAPY TRAINING 800 HOURS 2021- 2023

 Our Yoga Therapy Training Program

-- Our 800 hours program is the most intensive and complete Yoga Therapy Training in Europe, enabling yoga teachers to become Yoga Therapists and deliver safely and effectively yoga therapy in 1-2-1 and groups, for structural, mental health, women’s health and medical conditions.
+- Our Accredited 800 hours Yoga Therapy Training is the most intensive and complete program in Europe, enabling yoga teachers to become professional Certified Yoga Therapists, attaining the highest certification in Yoga Therapy globally and able to deliver safely and effectively yoga therapy in 1-2-1 and groups, for structural, mental health, women’s health and medical conditions.

-- Year 1 starts in a beautiful location in Greece on the 13th of August 2021 with the first 18 days of residential training and continues with 10 webinars spread over 10 months with ongoing mentoring and tutorial support over the internet for the practicum and assignments.
+Year 1 starts ONLINE from the 13th to 31st of August 2021 and continues with 10 webinars spread over 10 months with ongoing mentoring and tutorial support over the internet for the practicum and assignments.

-- Year 2 starts with the second 18 days residential on 8th July to 26th July 2022 again in Greece, with 10 webinars and 8 online weekends, plus the ongoing tutorial support and mentored practicum that prepare students to become excellent yoga therapists.
+Optional Year 2 starts with the 18 days residential at the very beautiful Noosfera centre in Greece from the 8th to 26th of July 2022, followed by 10 webinars and 8 online weekends, plus the ongoing tutorial support and mentored practicum that prepare students to become excellent Certified Yoga Therapists.

 Features and unique Advantages of Yoga Therapy Greece Training

-- You will learn how to build a therapeutic relationship, how to ‘see’ different bodies and personalities, how to build personalized yoga therapy practices based on people’s goals and needs, using postural/movement and breathing observations, as well as all the Yoga and Ayurveda principles such as vayus, koshas, doshas, gunas, selecting incorporating and modifying asanas, pranayamas, yoga nidras, meditation, mantras etc.
+- You will learn how to build a therapeutic relationship, how to see people holistically, how to build personalized yoga therapy practices based on people’s goals and needs, using postural/movement and breathing observations, as well as all the Yoga and Ayurveda principles such as vayus, koshas, doshas, gunas, choosing, incorporating and modifying asanas, pranayamas, yoga nidras, meditation, mantras etc.

-- Every morning of the residential we practice group yoga therapy practices relative to the theme of the day.
-Take away with you more than 30 group / individual sequences that can be used for your own workshops.
-Including the very popular life changing Women’s Health Workshop.
+- Every morning of the residential or online training we practice group yoga therapy practices relative to the theme of the day.
+This means you take away with you more than 30 group / individual sequences that can be used for your own workshops.
+Including the very popular life changing Women’s Health and Mental Health practices.

 - Observation and Explanation of live Yoga Therapies in front of you